-That’s why the Object Browser is your friend – even though it can list hidden members (toggled via the Object Browser‘s context menu), IntelliSense /autocomplete doesn’t tell you as much:
+That’s why the Object Browser is your friend – even though it can list hidden members (that’s toggled via a somewhat hidden command buried the Object Browser‘s context menu), IntelliSense /autocomplete doesn’t tell you as much:

 Rubberduck’s context-sensitive toolbar has an opportunity to display that information, however that wouldn’t help discovering default members: